codingMustache/codingMustache/README.md

 ## Joke of the Day

-I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+Why do cows not have toes?
+They lactose!

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
- 1. RAM
+ 1. JavaScript
- 2. CPU
+ 2. C++
- 3. ALU
+ 3. Python
- 4. Register
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  ALU
+  Binary
 </details>